 The expo, which is being held for the first time in Nepal, will host more than 150 exhibitions from companies from China, India, South Korea, Japan, the U.S., Norway, Germany, Italy, and Russia, among others, said Shailendra Guragain, president of Independent Power Producers’ Association (IPPAN), the organizer of the expo.

 “The aim of the expo is to bring in world-class technology in Nepal as our country moves forward in developing hydropower.
-The
+The companies will showcase innovation, technologies such as tunnel boring machines, which the developed countries already use, but we are yet to introduce them,” Guragain told Anadolu Agency.

-On the sidelines of the expo, technical sessions on energy efficiency, engineering efficiency, and technical
+On the sidelines of the expo, technical sessions on energy efficiency, engineering efficiency, and technical will also be organized, he added.

 Companies such as Germany’s Voith, Flo-well, Ape Power from India as well as Toshiba will showcase their technologies.